stdimensiy/stdimensiy/README.md

 ### Hey!
 Nice to see you. <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"></h2>
 I am 43 years old and a student... again :-)
 As the great Lenin bequeathed, learn, learn, and learn again!
-So I took up this difficult task-learning Java b Kotlin for Android development.
+So I took up this difficult task-learning Java and Kotlin for Android development.
 And you know what?
 I'm loving it.
 Which means I can do it. :-)
 ![StDimensiy GitHub stats](https://github-readme-stats.vercel.app/api?username=stdimensiy&show_icons=true&theme=vue)
 ![StDimensiy GitHub toplang](https://github-readme-stats.vercel.app/api/top-langs/?username=stdimensiy&layout=compact&theme=vue)